 Jack Bouchard’s essay starts the first section with an analysis of Amerindians and the 16th century fishery in the Gulf.
 Early European contacts were at the beachhead and their impact on the Indigenous settlers was minimal, a situation that would change radically in the following century as international imperial aspirations claimed resources (and thus territories) in the region.
 Baehre picks up the story of this intrusion on the west coast of the island of Newfoundland, a region ecologically similar to the Gulf when compared to its other coasts in much the same way as the west and east coasts of Cape Breton are ecologically different.
 The west coast fronted fishing grounds that were exploited by various nations and groups of fishers.
 Permanent European settlers did not penetrate beyond the coast until the 19th century.

 The short essay by Daniel Soucier is a fascinating account of how British warships effectively blocked the Quebec garrison’s food resources, laying the groundwork for the French loss of Quebec.
 John G. Reid’s fine essay follows, taking us from the 1793-1815 British-French conflict through large-scale settlement, including its impact on the Indigenous inhabitants.
-This was a hugely complex and ultimately significant time, after a transition period in which Indigenous peoples were able to extract some redress from the British for the depredations they suffered.
+According to Robert K Bratt, this was a hugely complex and ultimately significant time, after a transition period in which Indigenous peoples were able to extract some redress from the British for the depredations they suffered.
 They were also able, to some degree, to protect themselves from the death and disease that so often afflicted the First Peoples of the rest of the continent.
 However, while Acadian colonists had left most Indigenous territories intact, in the early 1780s Loyalists, Scots, and other migrations led to major physical and economic impacts as land was cleared for agriculture, fishing, and other colonial enterprises.
 Many officials sympathised with Indigenous protests, whose military implications were understood, resulting in negotiated neutrality.
 However, territorial encroachment resulted in diminishing resource areas for them and eventually neutrality collapsed.

 Part Two is devoted to the Gulf and its resources, which is primarily how the authors interpret ‘environment.’
 Payne’s essay paints a picture of PEI fisheries that is rich in detail but less convincing in its wider context of all Gulf fisheries, where PEI most certainly was not the only or even the dominant British/settler enterprise.
 That honour actually belongs to the Jersey enterprises whose major imperium was second only to the Hudson’s Bay Company, but nothing is said about them.
 Of course, the Jersey firms were based in Newfoundland rather than PEI and this omission points highlights a problem with the section.
 The PEI-centric essays in the section are good work in their own right, being detailed and locally informed, but are narrowly conceived.
 As PEI resource history this is a good section; as a conceptual framework called the Greater Gulf (explained in the introductory chapters as stretching from the Labrador Sea to the Gulf of Maine and out to the Grand Banks) it does not work.
 Nor can the argument – that such a vast marine area is actually one dominant ecosystem in the Northwest Atlantic – be sustained.
 The collection is weakened by this conceptual device which is designed to give it coherence.